Stories

 “My experience has been amazing,” she said.
 “The instructors ensure we work with real-world applications and create programs we may encounter once we join our teams.”

-Military Times this week named U.S. Bank one of its “Best for Vets” employers, an honor the company has received each year since 2010.
+Military Times has named U.S. Bank one of its “Best for Vets” employers each year since 2010.
 One of the reasons cited by the publication is the strength of the company’s Proud to Serve employee-led group, which has more than 5,000 members across the company and helps to shape how U.S. Bank supports military and veteran employees, customers and community members.
 The group also provides input into the bank’s specialized products and services for veteran and military customers as well as community initiatives to donate off-lease vehicles and mortgage-free homes to wounded veterans.

 Frankie Kelley joined U.S. Bank through a virtual job fair hosted by Hiring Our Heroes.
 The Army Signal Support Communications Specialist completed two tours in Iraq, running cable and raising antennas to improve communication between operating bases.
 After shadowing other employees and training for several weeks, Kelley is now a gateway support technician with Elavon, a wholly owned subsidiary of U.S. Bank.